skhidrapure/bikesharing/README.md

 This visualization also uses a heatmap, but breaksdown usage by User Type and Gender throughout the week.
 Here we can see that the Male Subscribers have a much higher concentration compared to the others.

+## Summary
+There were a total of 2,344,224 bike rides in August 2019.
+From the results we can see that 1,900,359 users are Subscribers and there were 443,865 Customers riding.
+A peak number of riders rented a bike for 5 to 6 hours, the largest number being male.
+There are two peak periods every weekday that align with traditional business hours beginning and ending (around 8a.m. and 5p.m.) and at the same location.
+There seems to be no correlation to gender demands for bikes during peak hours.

 -  Two additional visualizations suggested for future analysis are: